humanfactors/space-jekyll-template/_posts/2017-06-07-a-plain-text-notetaking-system.md

 ## The Start: Markdown Notes

-  - Have a single managed note system with minimal system requirements for writing or searching.
+My aim was to have:

-  - Sync a note system across any operating system.
+  - A single managed note system with minimal system requirements for writing or searching.
-  - Maintain this note system.
+  - Able to sync the note system across any operating system.

-Originally this post started as just a few shell scripts tied together with a couple of comments.
-But as time has passed, my workflow has changes substantially and I've started learning new systems.
-However, I still think this solution is useful.
+  - Easily maintain this note system (i.e. automated).

-Similarly, no software solution is going to be useful to you
+My first solution was Nvatom.

 ## Nvatom (Nvalt)